 rustcandcargowill follow whichever path wins on yourPATH, which is why mixed installs often look inconsistent.

-Fedora also packages a rustup bootstrap, but that RPM installs rustup-init rather than a ready-to-use rustup command.
-It also disables rustup self-update and rustup self-uninstall, so the official installer below is the cleaner rustup path when you want the standard upstream behavior.
+Fedora also packages a rustup bootstrap, but that RPM provides /usr/bin/rustup-init rather than a ready-to-use rustup command.
+Use the official installer below when you want the standard upstream rustup workflow.

 Install Rust from Fedora DNF